Shihab585203/food-cab-client-assignment-11/README.md

 <!-- Follow the steps that how built this website -->
 1. Used: Vite.js, React Router Dom, Tailwind CSS, Material Tailwind CSS Component.
-2. Image Hosted in imgbb.com website.
+2. Images Hosted in imgbb.com website.